 If you have a website, you'll need to display certain legal documents on it.
-This is the case whether your business trades exclusively on the Internet, or whether your site is just an online presence.
+This is the case whether your business trades exclusively on the Internet, whether your site is just an online presence, or whether it is just a part-time business.
 One of these documents is a set of terms and conditions or T&C.

 We're not going to pretend that writing the "legals" on your site is going to be the most exciting part of designing your site, but spending time making sure your T&C reflect how your business works is much more important than many people think.

 If you do the minimum, you might just comply with the law.
 If you are willing to invest time in them, they'll not only give your business additional legal protection but give your business credibility.